AFL Sydney

-AFL Sydney is an Australian rules football League, based in metropolitan Sydney, Australia which has been run since 1903.
-In 1980 was known as the "Sydney Football League" and renamed the "Sydney AFL" in 1998 before adopting its current name in 2009.
-It comprises 118 teams from 22 clubs which play across seven senior men's divisions, five women's divisions, a Master's Division and two under 19 men's competitions in season 2023.
+AFL Sydney is an Australian rules football competition based in metropolitan Sydney.
+Founded in 1903, the competition was originally known as the NSW Australian Football Association, before being renamed the Sydney Football League in 1980, then Sydney AFL in 1988 before eventually adopting its current name in 2009.
+The league comprises more than 100 teams representing 26 clubs which play across seven senior men's divisions, five women's divisions, a Master's Division and two under 19 men's competitions (as of 2023).